ohowe1/SpectatorModeRewrite/readme.md

 prevent-teleport: false
 #Prevents these commands from being executed unless you have the smpspectator.bypass permission.
 Example list: [back, return, home, homes, tpaccept, tpyes, warp, warps]
 bad-commands: [ ]

+#If this is above 0, the player has to be still for the next X seconds after preforming the command to enter spectator mode. int
+stand-still-ticks: 0

 #Prevents players from going past the world border in spectator mode
 enforce-world-border: true